Grothendieck category

 In mathematics, a Grothendieck category is a certain kind of abelian category, introduced in Alexander Grothendieck's Tôhoku paper of 1957 in order to develop the machinery of homological algebra for modules and for sheaves in a unified manner.
-The theory of these categories was further developed in Pierre Gabriel's seminal thesis in 1962.
+The theory of these categories was further developed in Pierre Gabriel's 1962 thesis.

 To every algebraic variety $V$ one can associate a Grothendieck category $\operatorname{Qcoh}(V)$, consisting of the quasi-coherent sheaves on $V$.
 This category encodes all the relevant geometric information about $V$, and $V$ can be recovered from $\operatorname{Qcoh}(V)$ (the Gabriel–Rosenberg reconstruction theorem).
 This example gives rise to one approach to noncommutative algebraic geometry: the study of "non-commutative varieties" is then nothing but the study of (certain) Grothendieck categories.